hardhats/vista-install-docs/New/InitializeVistA.rst

 On a Mac, Terminal is a fully featured terminal emulator.
 You may wish to use System Preferences to configure the function keys to send Function commands, rather than dimming your screen or muting your volume.
 Otherwise, you have to use FN all the time to override the function keys (https://support.apple.com/en-us/HT204436).

 On Linux, you can use any Terminal Emulator program with the exception of rxvt.
-You can actually even use PuTTY on Linux, but F1 may be bound to do help.
+You can actually even use PuTTY on Linux.
+In some emulators, F1 may be bound to do help.
 You need to unmap that in the Terminal application (http://askubuntu.com/questions/37313/how-do-i-deactivate-f1-and-f10-keybindings-in-gnome-terminal).

 If a VistA system was installed by you or somebody else in the "Cloud", you will almost certainly need to use Secure Shell (SSH) to log in.
-If you use Telnet, there are some existential questions you have to ask yourself.
 SSH is a protocol written in the mid-90s to replace Telnet.
 It's the standard of connecting to other computers on the Cloud.
 Nobody can see the traffic inside of SSH, whereas Telnet is just plain text.
-The ssh client comes installed by default in all Unices; on
-Windows, you can use PuTTY or TeraTerm.
+The ssh client comes installed by default in all Unices; on Windows, you can use PuTTY or TeraTerm.

 After you open your terminal emulator, do the following: